maxfonten/betamax/readme.md

+# Fork notes
+Added some read/write locking around the MemoryTape implementation.
+This makes it a bit more robust when handling concurrent HTTP requests.

 # Betamax

 A Groovy testing tool inspired by Ruby's [VCR][vcr].
 Betamax can record and play back HTTP interactions made by your app